jurikolo/kubernetes-the-hard-way-aws/README.md

 ## Labs

 This tutorial assumes you have access to the [Amazon Web Service](https://aws.amazon.com/).
-If you are looking for GCP version of this guide then look at : [https://github.com/kelseyhightower/kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way).

 * [Prerequisites](docs/01-prerequisites.md)
 * [Installing the Client Tools](docs/02-client-tools.md)